Saturday, May 26, 2018

 They inhabit an aching self-awareness,

-as if they endure the eyes of the room upon them,
+enduring the eyes of the room upon them,

 discriminating eyes,